All Episodes

 Archbishop Raymond Burke submitted his resignation as chairman of the board for the Cardinal Glennon Children's Foundation.

-A Catholic institution featuring a performer who promotes moral evil gives the impression that the church somehow inconsistent in its teaching.
+A Catholic institution featuring a performer who promotes moral evil gives the impression that the church is somehow inconsistent in its teaching.

-This is not an event about ideology, all red said.
+This is not an event about ideology, Allred said.

 This is about helping kids.